Basel Abbas and Ruanne Abou-Rahme

 20 Ames Street, Cambridge, MA

-Artist duo Basel Abbas and Ruanne Abou-Rahme present a new site-specific installation and performance series in the Hayden Gallery at the MIT List Visual Arts Center.
+Artist duo Basel Abbas and Ruanne Abou-Rahme present a new site-specific installation in the Hayden Gallery at the MIT List Visual Arts Center.
 More information.

 Biography